shakedGoffer/Expense-tracker_reactProject/README.md

 ⬤ Data privacy: Your information is exclusively accessible on your device and won't be stored in a database.
 Please note that if you uninstall the app, all your data will be permanently deleted !!!.

-⬤ Add free: enjoy CashVue without adds.
+⬤ Ad-free: enjoy CashVue without ads.

 ⬤ Quick Entries: Add expenses and income with just a click.